SUSTAINABLE KPM PORCELAIN

 Sustainable porcelain in Berlin

-The passing on of know-how from generation to generation plays a key role in shaping the sustainability of porcelain and ensures that KPM Berlin has been impressing with the highest quality and impeccable craftsmanship for over 260 years.
+The passing on of know-how from generation to generation plays a key role in shaping the sustainability of porcelain and ensures that KPM Berlin has been convincing with the highest quality and impeccable craftsmanship for over 260 years.

-Manufacturing with the environment in mind
+Manufacturing with an eye on the environment

 Forms for eternity